 Under the programme, awareness generation among all the relevant stakeholders including the common population, vulnerable communities, healthcare providers, and policymakers around the impacts of air pollution along with the ways to address the same is imperative.
-Thereby, under the programme, Sikkim state will conduct the following key activitiesa.
-IEC Campaign or regional language (Nepali) and the role of the districts is to utilize these materials and disseminate at all levels.
-In accordance with the IEC strategy, the Sikkim state plans to implement the following IEC dissemination strategy over the period of next 5 years-
+Thereby, under the programme, Sikkim state will conduct the following key activities.